ric2b/Vivaldi-browser/chromium/docs/security/sheriff.md

 Criticals, and Lows that are really Mediums (make sure to account for process types and sandbox boundaries).

 For V8 issues, it can be hard to identify the correct security severity.
-If you're not sure, please take your best guess, and add the `Security_Needs_Attention-Severity` label alongside the regular `Security_Severity-*` label.
-If you do this, the V8 team will check the severity later and change it if necessary.
+Always set the severity to High unless there's strong evidence of an obvious mitigation.
+Please add the `Security_Needs_Attention-Severity` label alongside the regular `Security_Severity-*` label.
+If the bug is not exploitable, or is mitigated, the V8 team will reduce the security severity (to avoid unnecessary risk of merging the bug into stable branches).

 #### Step 3.
 [Label, label, label](security-labels.md).